MicrosoftDocs/learn/learn-pr/wwl-azure/configure-network-routing-endpoints/includes/2-review-system-routes.md

 #### Business scenario

-Consider a configuration consisting of a virtual network with two subnets.
-In this scenario, you can use Azure system routes to control communication between the subnets and between subnets and the internet.
-The front-end subnet can use a system route to access the internet.
-The back-end subnet can use a system route to access the front-end subnet.
+Suppose you have a virtual network with two subnets.
+In this configuration, you can use Azure system routes to control communication between the subnets and between subnets and the internet.
+A front-end subnet can use a system route to access the internet.
+A back-end subnet can use a system route to access the front-end subnet.
 Both subnets access a route table.
 The following illustration highlights this scenario:

 :::image type="content" source="../media/system-routes-08992506.png" alt-text="Diagram that shows two subnets that use system routes as described in the text." border="false":::